DicerosB/SparrowCompass/Software/Arduino/README.md

 If the installation was successful, an example script should appear under File -> Example -> Examples from Custom Libraries

 # Usage

+There are two opions for flashing the microcontroller.
+One is flashing via SWD (Serial Wire Debug), the other is via USB and the DFU protocol.
+SWD is faster and allows for a debuggung functionality but it also requires to hook up a swd probe to the exposed swd pins on the board.
+DFU flashing is possible with the custom dfu bootloader using the usb-c port of the device.

+## Flasing via SWD

+Connect the debug probe to the GND (G), DIO(D) and SCK(C) Pins located on left side of the board.

+Plug the probe into your PC and connect power to the device.

+In the Arduino IDE, select Tools -> Upload method -> STM32CubeProgrammer (SWD).

+Now, the device can be flashed via the upload icon.

+## Flashing via USB

+Connect the device via USB to your PC.

+Open a serial terminal (Tools -> Serial Monitor) and connect to the VCOM Port, which has just been connected.
+The Baud Rate can be ignored, as the VCOM connection has no underlying UART.

+In order to enter bootloader (DFU) mode, the keyword "deadbeef" must be sent via serial terminal.
+In bootloader mode, the LED near the Microcontroller is blinking every 100 ms.

+In the Arduino IDE, select Tools -> Upload method -> STM32CubeProgrammer (DFU).

+Now, the device can be flashed via the upload icon.
+After flashing, the device automatically resets and enters normal mode again.

+## Debugging via SWD

+Enable debug symbols: Tools -> Debug symbols and core logs.

+Optimize for Debug: Tools -> Optimize -> Debug (Og).

+Make sure you flash your code before debugging.